A Systematic Survey of Regularization and Normalization in GANs: Background and Three Perspectives of GANs Training

 where $f(\phi,\theta)$ is a binary cross-entropy function, commonly used in binary classification problems.
 Eq (\ref{EQ:eqnganlevel1}) is proposed in original GAN \cite{goodfellow2014generative} and can be optimized by alternate training.
 The training of discriminator is:

 which is the same as a bi-classification task between real images and generated images.
-Hence, we can apply some techniques used in the classification task, such as new loss functions and some regularization methods, to the training of discriminator.
-Specifically, to overcome the gradients vanishing problem, Mao et al. \cite{mao2017least} propose the LSGANs which adopts the least squares loss function for the discriminator.
-The least squares loss function can move the fake samples toward the decision boundary even though they are correctly classified.
+However, the naive binary cross-entropy function suffers from many problems, such as gradients vanishing. {Gradients vanishing is present when the difference between real and generated images as measured by discriminator is large, which leads generators cannot get optimised directions.} Accordingly, many techniques from classification like loss functions and regularization methods have been used to improve the training of discriminator.
+For instance, to overcome the gradients vanishing problem, Mao et al. \cite{mao2017least} propose the LSGANs which adopts the least squares loss function for the discriminator.
+The least squares loss function moves the fake samples toward the decision boundary even though they are correctly classified.
 Based on this property, LSGANs is able to generate samples that are closer to real ones.
-Then the loss functions of LSGANs can be defined as follows:
+The loss functions of LSGANs can be defined as follows:

-where $b$ and $a$ are values that $D$ for the training of real and fake samples respectively, $c$ denotes the value that $G$ wants $D$ to believe for fake sample.
+where $b$ and $a$ are objectives that $D$ uses for the training of real and fake samples respectively, $c$ denotes the value that $G$ wants $D$ to believe for fake sample.
 Gradients vanishing problem of the LSGANs only appears with $D_{\theta}(G_{\phi}({z}))=c$, which is hard.
-Furthermore, Lin et al. \cite{lim2017geometric} use SVM separating hyperplane that maximizes the margin.
-They use the Hinge loss to train the models, which can be formulated as:
+Furthermore, Lin et al. \cite{lim2017geometric} use SVM separating hyperplane that maximizes the margin to propose geometric GAN.
+Authors use the Hinge loss to train the models, which can be formulated as:

 where $[x]_{+}=\mathop{\max}\{0,x\}$.